olicauli/oli-bot/README.md

         when the user joined the server (if executed in a discord server), and whether the user is a bot or not.

+## support

+if you encounter a bug or problem with hythlodaeus, you can

 ## to-do:

-the main goals for hythlodaeus's future is to get the shopping-list command up and running, and maybe add features allowing users to create their own custom lists and reminders. i am also thinking about adding some music-related commands or a music-based offshoot.

-i also want to write some automated tests, because i want to be 100% sure hythlodaeus won't randomly crash and also it's just generally good practice.
+### imminent:
+- get the shopping-list command up and running
+- figure out how to get message.js working
+- set up automated tests

+### future goals:

+- allow users to create their own custom lists
+- allow users to set reminders
+- add more fun little miscellaneous commands
+- permissions? maybe?
+- perhaps. add some music commands

-## contributing
+## contributions

-anyone is free to contribute!

 code mostly written by olicauli; a lot of stuff has also been taken from the discordJS docs, including the event-handler.js code and the command-handler.js code.

 if i've taken or modified code from somewhere else, i will try to provide the resources used in the code file where it is being borrowed.

+hythlodaeus's avatar is a screenshot from final fantasy 14: endwalker; it will probably change in the future.

 ## license